P120081/oab-af-srs-public/docs/REPRO_INSTRUCTIONS.md

-# Reproduction Instructions (Final)
+# Reproduction Instructions (Updated)

-This is the authoritative, step-by-step guide to regenerate every artifact.
+This update keeps the content identical to your current **Reproduction Instructions (Final)**, with one small alignment:
+- **Fig.5 examples now pass `--ymax 730`**, matching the manuscript figure and the docs page.
+  (The plotting script defaults to 2750; using `--ymax 730` ensures consistent outputs.)

 ## 0) Environment
 ```powershell